gary-rowe/hid4java/README.md

 All trademarks and copyrights are acknowledged.

 Many thanks to victorix who provided the basis for this library.
 Please see the inspiration <a href="http://developer.mbed.org/cookbook/USBHID-bindings-">on the mbed.org site.</a></p>

+Thanks also go to everyone who has contributed their knowledge and advice during the creation and subsequent improvement of this library.